justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

 ### Create the Low Stock Activity

 To implement the low stock activity itself, we only need to add our business logic to the `execute` method of our class.
-In our simple example, we will add a warning message that is added to Liferay's logs.
+In our example, we will add a warning message that is added to Liferay's logs.

 ```java
     @Override